Heavy fighter: United Kingdom

 Perhaps in the belief that "The bomber will always get through", Britain lagged behind in heavy fighter development.
-Apart from the Westland Whirlwind and the high-altitude Welkin, both built only in modest numbers (the former due to lack of engines, the latter due to changed requirement), the Royal Air Force's wartime twin-engined fighters were all adapted from contemporary bombers.
-During the Battle of Britain, Bristol Blenheim bombers were fitted, as an interim measure and in utmost secrecy, with radars and ventral gun packs, turning them into the RAF's first night fighters.
+Apart from the Westland Whirlwind and the high-altitude Welkin, both built only in modest numbers (the former due to lack of engines, the latter due to changed requirement), the Royal Air Force's wartime twin-engined fighters were all adapted from contemporary light bombers.
+During the German advance through the Netherlands, Belgium and into France, squadrons using Bristol Blenheim 1Fs, fitted with a ventral gun pack and operating as long range fighters, suffered heavy losses, and were withdrawn from daylight operations.
+As the Battle of Britain commenced, some of these Blenheims were then equipped with radar, operating as night fighters.

 More successful was the Bristol Beaufighter, started in 1938 as an interim aircraft to cover for delays in introduction of a cannon-armed fighter (the Westland Whirlwind).
 The Beaufighter design reused major portions of the earlier Beaufort torpedo bomber.
 Armed with six .303 inch (7.7 mm) machine guns, four 20 mm cannon and rockets, bombs or torpedoes, the Beaufighter was potent in the anti-ship and ground attack role in the Pacific and Europe.
 With the addition of radar, it was one of the Royal Air Force's main night fighters.
 Similarly, the successful de Havilland Mosquito fast bomber was simultaneously adapted for both day and night fighter use.
 A parallel single-seat twin Merlin engine fighter the de Havilland Hornet entered service in the immediate post-war period and served until 1955.